 - Applicant must have an interest in the policy aspects of their field of specialization.

 - Applicant must be proficient in English.
 Proficiency in the English language is measured by a minimum TOEFL iBT score of 71 or 6.0 IELTS.
-Those who do not have the English score will be invited to take the English Screening test at the American Center @Thatdam.
-(Tentatively July 28, 2018)
+Those who do not have the English score will be invited to take the English Screening test at the American Center @ ThatDam.
+(Tentatively scheduled for July 20, 2019)

 - Applicant must demonstrate the required experience, skills, and commitment while also indicating how they can benefit from this program in ways that they have not experienced prior.

 Individuals in the following circumstances are not eligible for the Humphrey Fellowship:

 - S. citizens and permanent residents of the United States;

 - Individuals currently studying, residing, or working outside of Laos;